 Records suggest that AOD was probably first observed in the UK in the 1980s, although literature studies indicate that a similar condition has been observed in continental Europe since 1918, spreading southwards and westwards since then.

 AOD is characterised visually by oozing of dark fluid from cracks in the bark, rapid decline of the tree, and tree mortality.
 Death of affected trees can occur within four or five years of symptoms first becoming visible.

 Many affected trees also have the characteristic D-shaped exit holes of the buprestid, or oak jewel beetle, in the bark.

-Scientists from Forest Research, the scientific research arm of the Forestry Commission, have discovered a previously unknown bacterium which they believe is playing a key role.
+Scientists from Forest Research, the scientific research agency of the Forestry Commission, have discovered previously unknown bacteria in affected oak trees, some of which they believe are playing a key role.
 They are continuing investigations to obtain a better understanding of the disease, how it spreads, and what other factors might be involved.
 This information will form the basis of appropriate management strategies.

-Most (but not all) occurances are south of The Wash and north of the Thames.
+Most (but not all) occurrences are south of The Wash and north of the Thames.
 The map indicates areas where symptomatic trees have been identified from photographic evidence.

-Managing Acute Oak Decline - how to recognise the disease, what to do about it, and how to minimise the risk of spreading it.
+Managing Acute Oak Decline - advice on how to recognise the disease, what to do about it, and how to minimise the risk of spreading it.

 We encourage people who work in or visit areas with affected oak trees to help us limit the spread of the condition by not touching affected trees if possible, cleaning their footwear between woodland visits, disinfecting tools after working on trees in affected areas, and not taking any plant material such as leaves and sticks out of affected woodlands.

 Tree owners should keep an eye on the trees' safety as the condition progresses and the trees decline, and fell or prune them if they or their branches threaten to fall and cause injury or damage.